tqd00001/IE-331-Final-Project/Question_Answers.md

 The code in this file is simple.
 It reads in sales.parquet; and from that, creates "sales_with_seasons" (SWS).
 SWS creates a new column, Month.
 Using the month column, a new Seasons column was made by using, "when, then."
 The seasons were separated into Winter, Spring, Summer, and Autumn according to their months.
 A new dataframe was made with SWS called "seasonal_sales" which groups by the season and then sums all of the units sold by season.
 A bar graph, "seasonal_trends_bar" was made to visualize the findings.

-It looks like the most toy sales are occuring during the summer and spring, with spring seeing the most sales at 332k units sold.
+It looks like the most toy sales are occurring during the summer and spring, with spring seeing the most sales at 332k units sold.
 Fall, ironically, is where the lowest sales are observed.
 From this data, I would imagine there are events in the summer and spring that cause this increase in toy sales.

 Question 3: Are sales being lost with out-of-stock products at certain locations?